Dev diary - 26. June 2025

 3. CI/CD pipelines benefit from stable, reusable authentication states.

-(Optional) Save Auth State for Reuse
+(Optional) Save Auth State for reuse

 Playwright allows you to save a logged-in browser state and reuse it across test files: